sandhyaparna/Data-Science/Statistics/Hypothesis Testing.md

 ### Ho: Proportions (Categorical Var)
 Exact Fisher test is performed if Total N is <=90  (or) expected freq less than 5 <br/>
 Chi-sq test is performed only when atleast 80% of the cells have an expected frequency of 5 or greater <br/>
-* chi-square: Tests if a proportion is equal to a theoritical proportion
+* chi-square goodness of fit: Tests if a proportion is equal to a theoritical proportion
 * chi-square: 1 Categorical var with 2+ categories
 * Multinomial Goodness-Of-Fit test:
 * Chi-square on contingency table: 2 Categorical var with 2 or more categories (If variables are independent or not)